 Mary Ann McGrath

 Professor McGrath’s research on consumer rituals, gift exchanges and shopping behavior is well-known and widely cited within the area of Consumer Behavior.
-In recent years she has expanded her research into the international marketplace, publishing several papers related to shopping and consumer behavior in China, where she lived and taught for two years.
+In recent years she expanded her research into the international marketplace, publishing several papers related to shopping and consumer behavior in China, where she lived and taught for two years.

 - PhD Marketing, Northwestern University, 1988